 Together they comb the dregs of the outside world, encountering both the horrors of lawless survivor communities and the unclaimed beauty of the old world.
 As Ana comes closer to understanding her brother’s disappearance, she’s forced to confront the truth about herself and her place in the City.
 Goodreads

 It is the ideal mix of strong female lead, interesting mystery, well developed world building of an eerily real near future dystopia and actual characters not cardboard personalities.

-I liked the slow burn of getting to know this world and how it deviated from our present one.
+I liked the slow burn of getting to know the world in The Rain Belongs Here and how it deviated from our present one.
 Fortunately there weren’t the awful habit of exposition or information dump.
 The reader slowly got to know the lead protagonist Ana along with her world as she investigated the disappearance of her brother Finn.

 What we got was a mystery that was easily solved but that wasn’t the point.
 It was about how we -the reader got there.
 Most of my questions about this society how it worked, the rules and inhabitants were answered in an organic way.
 Characters were real personalities and motivations not paper thin: there primarily to drive this plot forward.
 Which often happens when there’s a road trip and you can legitimately have brief appearances from random people who help or hinder the investigation.